One of the most difficult aspects of autism is the aggressive behavior that some children exhibit.

 Encourage positive social interactions

-Autistic children often have difficulty with social interactions.
+Children with autism often have difficulty with social interactions.
 This can lead to frustration and ultimately, aggression.
 To prevent this, you need to encourage positive social interactions.

 One way to do this is to set up playdates with other children who also have autism.
 This will allow your child to interact with others in a safe and controlled environment.
 You can also join an autism support group.